Skip to main content

 ORDER BEAD EXECUTED

 The tracking bead is created synchronously before the dispatch goroutine launches.
-This is what prevents the cooldown gate from re-firing on the very next tick — the gate checks for recent tracking beads when deciding if the order is due.
+This is what prevents the cooldown trigger from re-firing on the very next tick — the trigger checks for recent tracking beads when deciding if the order is due.

 Duplicate prevention

 Before dispatching, the controller checks whether the order already has open (non-closed) work.
-If it does, the order is skipped even if the gate says it’s due.
-This prevents pileup — if an agent is still working through the last review check, the controller won’t dispatch another one.
+If it does, the order is skipped even if the trigger says it’s due.
+This prevents pileup — if an agent is still working through the last pancakes run, the controller won’t dispatch another one.

 Rig-scoped orders